 Investment Income - Investment income is recorded when received.

 Revenue (or Refunding) Bond Proceeds - Bonds proceeds are recorded as receipts on the date of closing at gross value of the issuance.
-All related fees are reported as bond issuance costs within disbursements.

 Revenue Bond Debt Service - Principal and Interest - Debt service payments on Bonds are recorded when paid.